 - Boredom and frustration

-Creating moments and sparking memories
+Creating moments of joy and wellbeing

 The aim of the Elderflowers programme is to reach the person behind the illness and work to address these complex issues, improving participant wellbeing and happiness.

-The immersive Elderflowers programme provides a valuable outlet for the participants’ own personality and humour, offering creative, physical and mental stimulation through music and stories.
+The immersive Elderflowers programme provides a valuable outlet for the participant's own personality and humour, offering creative, physical and mental stimulation through music and stories.
 The Elderflowers are trained to pick up on the interests and mood of each individual elderly person and respond accordingly, this can mean playful banter or very gentle, non-verbal communication.

 As numbers continue to increase in dementia wards, it is vitally important that these elderly ladies and gentlemen still have the opportunity to be stimulated, participate in the arts and are encouraged to interact and laugh.